Tafsir al-Basit: Methodology

 Al-Wāḥidī's Tafsīr al-Basīṭ is distinguished by its deep scientific richness, especially in the fields of Arabic linguistics, grammar, and philology.
 Al-Wāḥidī entered the domain of Qurʾānic exegesis with the conviction that the foundational pillars of tafsīr are mastery of the Arabic language, grammatical structure (naḥw), and rhetorical eloquence (balāgha).
-After attaining proficiency in these sciences—particularly through the traditions of the Basran and Kufan grammatical schools, he systematically harnessed them to serve the Qurʾānic text, analyzing the etymology of words, tracing their morphological roots, and providing extensive linguistic evidence for interpretive choices.
+After attaining proficiency in these sciences, particularly through the traditions of the Basran and Kufan grammatical schools, he systematically harnessed them to serve the Qurʾānic text, analyzing the etymology of words, tracing their morphological roots, and providing extensive linguistic evidence for interpretive choices.

-Al-Wāḥidī carefully linked grammatical syntax to theological meaning, showing how subtle shifts in case endings or verb forms could change interpretive outcomes.
-In addition, he drew upon rhetorical devices, exploring the Qurʾān's linguistic precision, metaphor, ellipsis, and stylistic features (uslūb), thereby enriching his commentary with insights that were both literary and theological.

 The result was a monumental tafsīr that functioned as an encyclopedic integration of Qurʾānic interpretation with the entire spectrum of Arabic linguistic sciences.
 As Walid A. Saleh notes, "al-Wāḥidī was the first exegete to attempt a systematic, philological reading of the Qurʾān that rejected the mere accumulation of transmitted reports."
 His work laid the groundwork for the sophisticated methodologies later employed by al-Zamakhsharī, who in many respects restructured al-Basīṭ's approach in his al-Kashshāf.

 However, this intense focus on language occasionally led al-Wāḥidī into technical discussions so intricate that they were viewed by some as departures from tafsīr proper, venturing instead into the domain of pure grammar or literary theory.
 Yet, these excursions reflect his belief that linguistic mastery was inseparable from understanding divine revelation.

 Because of its depth and density, Tafsīr al-Basīṭ is a work accessible only to scholars and advanced students well-versed in Arabic linguistics and jurisprudence.
 As al-Wāḥidī himself acknowledged, general readers may find the text impenetrable, comparing them to “one who seeks to unlock a door after losing the key.”

 Despite its challenges, al-Basīṭ holds an elevated position in the Qurʾānic interpretive tradition, representing one of the earliest efforts to construct a systematic linguistically grounded exegesis.
 It remains an indispensable reference for specialists in tafsīr, philology, and the development of Qurʾānic sciences.